Oil prices up as U.S.-China trade talks loom, supply issues mount

 But OPEC Secretary-General Mohammed Barkindo said it was still too early for the group to discuss deeper oil output cuts to support prices, Russian news agency TASS reported on Monday.

-Additional reporting by Florence Tan; Editing by Edmund Blair
+Additional reporting by Florence Tan; Editing by Edmund Blair and Emelia Sithole-Matarise